IJuanTM/simpl/README.md

 You can find the HTML code in the `views` folder, here you can find the `home.phtml` file, as well as a `parts` folder containg the `header.phtml` and `footer.phtml` files.

-#### Styling and JavaScript
+#### Styling and TypeScript

 The styling is located in the `scss` folder.
 Here each view has its own stylesheet, as well as stylesheets for the parts like the header and footer.
 In the `config` folder you can find stylesheets for things like variables, mixins and breakpoints.
 All of these stylesheets are imported in the `main.scss` file, which is the main stylesheet.

-The JavaScript code is located in the `js` folder.
-Simpl makes use of Rollup to bundle the JavaScript files, because of this you are able to create multiple JavaScript files and import them in the `main.js` file.
+The TypeScript code is located in the `ts` folder.
+Simpl makes use of Rollup to bundle the TypeScript files, because of this you are able to create multiple TypeScript files and import them in the `main.ts` file.

 #### Public